element0/dirty/README.md

 ## Installation ##

-It's currently written in bash (oooh, oh so sexy.)  and it needs to be installed relative to the webpage like this:
+It's currently written in bash (oh so sexy) and it needs to be installed relative to the webpage like this:

     sitedir/
       index.html  <-- your file
-      dirty.cgi
-      dirtywebpg.cgi
+      franz.cgi
+      franzpage.cgi
       bin/
         dir-to-html.sh
       etc/
-        dirty.conf
+        franz.conf
       css/
-        dirty.css
+        franz.css
       example/
       	...

-`dirtydirpage.cgi` is just to test it as a stand-alone html page.  you should move `dirtydirpage.cgi` into `bin/` if you don't need it.
+`franzpage.cgi` is just to test it as a stand-alone html page.  you should move `franzpage.cgi` into `bin/` (or delete it) if you don't need it.

 `example/` should be deleted.  it's just there to test.  point your browser at:

-	sitedir/dirtywebpg.cgi?example
+	sitedir/franzpage.cgi?example

-The CSS is bare bones.
+The CSS is just a starter skeleton.

 ## Reserved Metafiles ##

-Metafiles start with `.` or `_` and are at present all ignnored except for `_header.html` which is inserted first into the output before a directory's contents.
+Metafiles start with `.` or `_` and are ignored except for `_header.html` which is inserted into the output before the list contents.

 ## Configuration ##

-`etc/dirty.conf`

-    DIRCLASS="dirtydir"
-    DIRENTCLASS="dirtydirent"

-    HEADERCLASS="dirtydir-header"
+`etc/franz.conf`

+    # CSS classes

+    DIRCLASS="franz-list"
+    DIRENTCLASS="franz-list-item"

     HEADERFILE="_header.html"
+    HEADERCLASS="franz-list-header"

+    DIRHEAD_FORE=""
+    DIRHEAD_AFT=""

+    DIRENT_HEAD_FORE=""
+    DIRENT_HEAD_AFT=""

+## Support Files ##

-Also `cgi/dirty.sh` is where the html divs are constructed.
-Pretty self explainitory.
+`bin/dir-to-html.sh` is where the html output is constructed.